Dental Crowns

 Misaligned or Malformed Teeth, crowns can be used to reshape and align misaligned or malformed teeth, improving their appearance and function.

-Support for Dental Bridges, dental crowns are used as support structures for dental bridges, which replace missing teeth by bridging the gap between adjacent teeth.
+Support for Dental Bridges, are used as support structures for dental bridges, which replace missing teeth by bridging the gap between adjacent teeth.

-The lifespan of dental crowns varies depending on a number of factors, including the type of crown, the material used, oral hygiene practices, and personal behaviors.
-However, with proper care and maintenance, dental crowns can last for years, if not decades.
+The lifespan varies depending on a number of factors, including the type of crown, the material used, oral hygiene practices, and personal behaviors.
+However, with proper care and maintenance, last for years, if not decades.
 Here are a few factors,

-Durability of dental crowns varies depending on their type.
+Durability varies depending on their type.
 For example, all-metal crowns are known for their durability and longevity, whereas all-ceramic crowns may be more prone to chipping or fracture over time.

 The crown's lifetime might also be affected by the material used in its construction.
 For example, zirconia crowns are known for their resilience and resistance to wear, making them a long-lasting option for dental restorations.